Dracula: Origin: Characters

 Count Dracula: The main antagonist of the game is a young looking, attractive, religious vampire, rendered immortal by a pact with demonic forces.
 Suffering the abandonment of his suicidal former love, Dracula has become godless and heartless, powerful but pitiful.
 He seeks retribution for his pain against the human race.

 Professor Abraham Van Helsing: A famous Dutch teacher at the University of Medicine in London.
 Known more for his involvement in supernatural study and vampire hunting, he bravely takes it upon himself to end the terror of Dracula.

 Mina Murray: Jonathan Harker's fiancée and a student and friend of Professor Van Helsing.
 Pure and good, she embodies the essence of Dracula's lost love, succumbing to his power and doomed to be stripped of her soul for her bodily vessel.

 Dr. Seward: A young doctor and another contact and friend of Van Helsing.
 He aids Mina at her sickbed, striving to free her from the demonic grip of Dracula that has weakened her so.

 Herodotus of Judah: A Coptic priest and healer in Cairo, Egypt.
 Possesses the knowledge but, due to his old age, not the ability required to release the curse Dracula has put upon Mina.

 Jada: A beautiful, deadly disciple of Dracula, devoted to serve and protect her master.

 Igor: Dracula's coachman in Transylvania.
 Of demonic will and ill intent, he is another devotee of Dracula, sharing his contempt for humans and carrying out Dracula's menial, dirty bidding.

 Reception

-Dracula: Origin received above-average reviews according to the review aggregation website Metacritic.
+Dracula: Origin received "mixed or average reviews" according to the review aggregation website Metacritic.
 PC Format complimented the game's atmosphere and mood.
 GameRevolution was more negative to the game.